Prag8855/aab/content/guides/residence-permit.md

 ### 3. Apply online

-You must apply online.
-Some residence permits have an application form.
-If there is no application form for your residence permit, [use the *Ausländerbehörde* contact form](/guides/berlin-auslanderbehorde-appointment#send-your-documents-and-wait) to send your documents.

-This is the only option.
-You can't go to the *Ausländerbehörde* without an appointment.
-You only get an appointment after you send your documents through the contact form.
+In Berlin, you must apply online, and wait for the *Ausländerbehörde* to give you an appointment. **This is the only way.** You can't go to the *Ausländerbehörde* without an appointment.

 If are a citizen of {{AUFENTHV_41_COUNTRIES}}, you have 90 days to apply.[^2]

 If you already live in Germany, you must apply before your current residence permit expires.

+There are two ways to apply in Berlin:

+- **Use the application form**
+    The Blue Card, the student visa and some other residence permits have their own application form.
+Use that form to apply.
+- or **use the contact form**
+    If there is no application form for your residence permit, [use the *Ausländerbehörde* contact form](/guides/berlin-auslanderbehorde-appointment#send-your-documents-and-wait) to send your documents.
+You might need to combine and compress your documents to make them fit.

 ### 4. Wait